marcus-gomes-v/study-case-challenge/README.md

 I would like to create a frontend using react and tailwind to show some skills, but that could be a good tech talk to present for other employees from Deel.

+I use conventional commits to create good [CHANGELOG](CHANGELOG.md)

 ### Quick start

 Install